smbanaie/GermanWeatherDataExample/README.md

 [shard duration]: https://docs.influxdata.com/influxdb/v1.7/concepts/glossary/#shard-duration

 ### Elasticsearch ###

+Elasticsearch was able to import the entire dataset.
+The final database has ``406548765`` documents and has a file size of ``52.9 GB``.
+Please read below on the the configuration changes necessary to make Elasticsearch ingest the dataset.
+The difference in documents between TimescaleDB and Elasticsearch can be explained due to an accidental restart during the first file import, this will be adjusted.

 The default configuration of Elasticsearch 6.5.1 is not optimized for bulk loading large amounts of data into the database.
 To improve the import for the initial load, the first I did was to disable indexing and replication by